-(B) CREST shares
+(B) Uncertificated shares

-- (i) Registration of a transfer of CREST shares can be refused in the circumstances set out in the uncertificated securities rules. - (ii) Transfers cannot be in favour of more than four joint holders.
+- (i) The directors may refuse to register any transfer of an uncertificated share where permitted by the Regulations. - (ii) Transfers cannot be in favour of more than four joint holders.

 (C) Renunciations

 Where a share has not yet been entered on the register, the directors can recognise a renunciation by that person of his right to the share in favour of some other person.
 Such renunciation will be treated as a transfer and the directors have the same powers of refusing to give effect to such a renunciation as if it were a transfer.